-SECTION 12.0 - COMMERCIAL OR INDUSTRIAL DEVELOPMENT (NON-WATERFRONT)
+SECTION 12 SECTION 12.0 - COMMERCIAL OR INDUSTRIAL DEVELOPMENT (NON-WATERFRONT)

-- 12.01 It is not possible to predict where new commercial or industrial development may wish to locate in the Municipality.
-McDougall supports new commercial and industrial uses in all areas of the Municipality subject to the following policies. - 12.01.1 A planning report will be required from the applicant outlining the nature of the commercial or industrial use and what impacts may occur and what measures would be undertaken to mitigate against those impacts in accordance with M.O.E.C.C.'s D Series and Noise Guidelines. - 12.01.2 Where the existing zoning is not appropriate an amendment to the zoning bylaw will be required for any new commercial or industrial use. - 12.01.3 All commercial and industrial uses are subject to site plan control. - 12.01.4 All new commercial and industrial uses are required to consult with relevant government agencies and shall comply with all relevant provincial standards. - 12.01.5 All proponents of new commercial and industrial uses are required to demonstrate to the satisfaction of the council that there will be no adverse effects on adjacent sensitive uses. - 12.01.6 Where new commercial and industrial uses are proposed on the basis of private services, a servicing options statement may be required.
+- 42.0112.1 It is not possible to predict where new commercial or industrial development may wish to locate in the Municipality.
+McDougall supports new commercial and industrial uses in all areas of the Municipality subject to the following policies. - 42.01.112.2 A planning reportA Planning Justification Report will be required from the applicant outlining the nature of the commercial or industrial use and what impacts may occur and what measures would be undertaken to mitigate against those impacts in accordance with M.O.E.C.C.'s Ministry of the Environment, Conservation and Parks D Series and Noise Guidelines. - 12.01.2 Where the existing zoning is not appropriate an amendment to the zoning by law will be required for any new commercial or industrial use. - 42.01.312.3 All commercial and industrial uses are subject to site plan control. - 12.01.1 All new commercial and industrial uses are required to consult with relevant Prepared for Review - February 2022 Page 48 government agencies and shall comply with all relevant provincial standards.

+- 42.01.512.4 All proponents of new commercial and industrial uses are required to demonstrate to the satisfaction of the council that there will be no adverse effects on adjacent sensitive uses. - 42.01.612.5 Where new commercial and industrial uses are proposed on the basis of private services, a servicing options statementServicing Options Study may be required.
 For private services to be considered appropriate, only low water demand commercial and industrial uses shall be permitted.
 Uses permitted shall not include any form of manufacturing or assembly operation that uses water in the processing, cooling, cleaning, or making of the product.
 Low water demand employment uses shall generally limit water demand and use to potable uses for staff and visitors.

-New commercial or industrial uses, which are not low water demand uses, will not be considered on the basis of partial services.
-Existing commercial or industrial uses, which are not low water demand uses, shall not be added to the water system if private sewage services are to continue to be used to service the commercial or industrial use, except to address circumstances where services have failed.

-12.01.7 Consultation with the Provincial Ministry of Transportation is required where access is directly onto a provincial highway, even in those circumstances where an entrance permit has been issued.
-Where access onto an arterial roadway which intersects with a provincial highway is proposed, the Provincial Ministry of Transportation will need to be consulted if the development proposal is within 400 metres of a provincial highway.
+- 12.6 New commercial or industrial uses, which are not low water demand uses, will not be considered on the basis of partial services.
+Existing commercial or industrial uses, which are not low water demand uses, shall not be added to the water system if private sewage services are to continue to be used to service the commercial or industrial use, except to address circumstances where services have failed. - 42.01.712.7 Consultation with the Provincial Ministry of Transportation is required where access is directly onto a provincial Provincial highway, even in those circumstances where an entrance permit has been issued.
+Where access onto an arterial roadway which intersects with a provincial highway is proposed, the Provincial Ministry of Transportation will need to be consulted if the development proposal is within 400 metres of a provincial Provincial highway.